 The backwaters of Casamance and Karabane Island

-Relax on Boukott Bay: After walking for an hour, we stumbled upon one of the most stunning beaches we had ever seen - Boukott-Diembering beach.
+After walking for an hour on the beach from our hostel, we stumbled upon one of the most stunning beaches we had ever seen - Boukott-Diembering beach.
 Empty shores, white sand, palm trees...There's a delicious restaurant on the beach: La Cabane Sauvage, located under the shade of the trees and facing the ocean.

 What to do in Basse-Camance: Cap Skirring and its surroundings